The Wonder

 Getting jilted can be a

-haymaker to the gut
+haymaker to our gut when

 our worth on a scale that